maaarvin-was-here/maaarvin-was-here/README.md

 - 👋 Hi, I’m Marvin!
-- 👀 Currently interning at BLUE ORIGIN working on avionics hardware
+- 👀 Currently interning at BLUE ORIGIN working on simulation software

 <!---
 maaarvin-was-here/maaarvin-was-here is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.